penguincoco/penguincoco.github.io/_posts/2019-12-01-The_Meatball.md

 _I should finish that, shouldn’t I._

-But as soon as she opened her lunch bag to reveal the delicious bento box, her stomach clenched and she was overwhelmed by the urge to throw up.
-This had been happening more and more lately, and it was really starting to get on her nerves.
-The low blood sugar made her a little bit crabby and tired all of the time.
+But as soon as she opened her lunch bag to reveal the delicious bento box, her stomach clenched and her appetite disappeared.
+It’s not that she didn’t want to eat.
+She thought back to all the times they’d competed at all-you-can-eat sushi and nearly eaten themselves into comas.
+Nope, definitely not the lack of desire to eat.

 _Maybe I should go for a walk.
 That helps my appetite sometimes.
 Mo looks like he could use a walk too… And if I start to feel hungry we can go to that little Udon shop by the river._